Sagari7121/userDashboard/README.md

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+**Note:** This is a one-way operation.
+Once you `eject`, you can’t go back!

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+## Project Structure

+The project structure follows a standard `create-react-app` layout:

+\```
+userDashboard/
+├── public/
+│   └── index.html
+|
+├── src/
+│   ├── components/
+│   │   ├── Header.js
+│   │   ├── UserCard.js
+│   │   ├── UserForm.js
+│   │   ├── UserInfo.js
+|   |   └── Users.js
+│   ├── App.js
+│   ├── index.js
+├── .gitignore
+├── package.json
+├── package-lock.json
+├── README.md
+└── ...
+\```

+## Features

+- **Responsive Design**: The website is fully responsive and works on various devices.
+- **User Information** : Display user's specific data.
+- **Add new user**: Add new user to the users list.
+- **Delete user**: Delete user from the list.
+- **Edit user**: Edit exisiting user information

+## Technologies Used

+- **React**: JavaScript library for building user interfaces.
+- **CSS**: For styling the components.
+- **React Router**: For routing and navigation (if applicable).
+- **Notistack**: To display confirmation, alert or acknowledgement about a task carried out by the app.
+- **Swiper**: To provide  infinite scrolling for the user list.

-## Learn More
+## Improvements

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+- **UI**: UI can be improved further to use better colors and fonts that suit the context properly.
+- **Authentication**: Authentication will secure the user information and allows only authenticated users to view the information
+- **Search**: Option to search the user by name, username, id, etc with denouncing.
+- **Backend**: Custom written backend.